 DL-D-MWCH02-L01

-Basic Principles for Controlling in and by Supply Chains
+Basic Principles for Controlling in and of Supply Chains

 Introduction

 Supply chain management means that integrated logistics chains (flows of money, information, and materials) are developed, administered, controlled, and monitored across all stages in a value-added process.
 This extends from the extraction of raw materials to production to the various refinement stages right through to delivery to the end user.
-Synergy effects and sustainable potential savings for all the parties involved in the process chain and an improvement in the levels of satisfaction of end users, which guarantees business success for the long term, are the desired outcome in efficient supply chain management.
-Supply chain management (SCM) therefore means creating a basic structure by developing processes, which includes all supply, disposal, and logistics operations and culminates in consistent controlling for all the parties involved in the process chain.
+The desired outcomes of efficient supply chain management include synergy effects and sustainable potential for savings for all parties involved in the process chain as well as improved satisfaction levels in end users, which guarantees business success for the long term.
+Supply chain management (SCM), therefore, means creating a basic structure of developing processes, which includes all supply, disposal, and logistics operations and culminates in consistent controlling for all parties involved in the process chain.

-The, in some cases, divergent objectives of the protagonists, which have to be adjusted in such a way as to achieve the best outcome for all parties involved, are formative for the supply chain.
+In some cases, the protagonists’ divergent objectives, which are formative for the supply chain, have to be adjusted to achieve the best outcome for all parties involved.
 Considerable time in coordination is also required, as the services of the individual value-added stages are provided in different places and at different times.

-Efficient controlling of the value-added chain is crucial if the aims of the supply chain management are to be achieved.
-Its function is to ensure effective planning, management, and structuring of the company-wide activities.
+In order to achieve the aims of supply chain management, efficient controlling of the value-added chain is crucial.
+Its function is to ensure effective planning, management, and structuring of cross-company activities.

-The term ‘controlling’ is derived, in terms of the word’s origin, from the French ‘contrerôle’, which means counter roll or checking register, and ‘compter’, which is to count, and from the English ‘to control’ (= to steer, control) and ‘roll’, which means a list.
-It is possible to identify the role assigned to controlling in organizations from the derivations.
-Controlling is intended to play the role of a ‘counter roll’, especially in terms of strategic planning.
-Due to the objectively determined key figures that controlling provides, it is the antithesis of corporate or organizational management, which must be visionary to assume its operational tasks and, in certain areas, also willing to take risks, and which, in part, assesses the company results more emotionally than objectively.
-Controlling is the objective ‘counting’ and ‘listing’ of operational data and facts that reflect the impact of strategic planning and its implementation on the business.
+The word stem of the term ‘controlling’ is derived from the French word ”contrerôle” (= counter roll or checking register) and “compter” (= to count), and from the English word ”to control” (= to steer, control) and ”roll” (=list). to the derivations allow for identifying the role assigned to controlling in organizations.
+Controlling is intended to play a ‘counter role’, especially in terms of strategic planning.
+Due to the objectively determined key figures that controlling provides, it is the antithesis of corporate or organizational management, which must be visionary to execute its operational tasks and, in certain areas, also willing to take risks.
+In part, it assesses the company results more emotionally than objectively.
+Controlling entails the objective ”counting” and “listing” of operational data and facts that reflect the impact of strategic planning and its implementation on the business.
 At the same time, controlling provides the basis for future corporate strategies by providing forecasts for further development based on existing data.

-The first references to the term ‘controlling’ around 1890 in the USA referred merely to the summary of the description of cost accounting.
-The distribution of controlling systems in their current significance began in Germany in the 1960s, with Continental Gummi Werke AG taking a pioneering role in Hanover.
+Initial mentions of the term ‘controlling’ in the USA around 1890 referred merely to a summarized description of cost accounting.
+The expansion of controlling systems in their current significance began in Germany in the 1960s, with Continental Gummi Werke AG taking a pioneering role in Hanover.

-Basic Principles for Controlling in and by Supply Chains
+Basic Principles for Controlling in and of Supply Chains

 In German, controlling is often equated with control due to the similarity of the terms.
 As the above definition shows, this association is wrong, even if some control is required in corporate planning.
 The following definitions have prevailed:

-“From a functional perspective, ‘controlling’ is the management subsystem that coordinates planning and control as well as the supply of information, forming, and coupling systems in a targeted way, thereby supporting the adaptation and coordination of the overall system.”
+“From a functional perspective, ‘controlling’ is the management subsystem that coordinates planning and control as well as the supply of information in a system-building and system-coupling manner with a focus on results, thereby supporting the adaptation and coordination of the overall system.”
 (Horváth 2020, p.
 129).

-According to Specht et al. (2002) the aim of controlling is to support management decisions.
-This includes providing management with the necessary information in the right quality and quantity, in the right place and at the right time, and at minimal cost.
+According to Specht et al. (2002), the aim of controlling is to support management decisions.
+This includes providing management with the necessary information in the right quality and quantity, in the right place and at the right time, and at a minimal cost.